Fl4m3Ph03n1x/footbal_engine/README.md

 ## How to use it

+You can launch the engine by running `iex -S mix`.

 The public API this Engine offers can be accessed via the `QuickSearch` module.
 You can check the [official documentation](https://fl4m3ph03n1x.github.io/footbal_engine/FootbalEngine.QuickSearch.html) for more information.